dhowe/ritajs-v2/README.md

 /* 'desc' defined in JS */
 The weather was $desc
 ```
--->

 ### Conditionals
-Allow for conditional execution, based on the values of one or more variables

 ```
 // 'desc' can be defined in JS or RS */
 {desc='party'} The party was happening